 - This foundation reduces the heat-evoke of the home.

 - If the home is constructed near highways it reduces the level of the home vibration.

 - Contractors can save time using a grillage foundation as it has the speed of Installation.

 - To keep away from poured concrete and saves time with easy installation this foundation is used.

-- With minimal disruption of transport infrastructure, this technology is cost effective.
+- With the minimal disruption of transport infrastructure, this technology is cost-effective.